MrigankSingh10/mriganksingh10/README.md

 ## I'm a Student!!

-- 🔭 I have worked on Projects related to Machine Learning and Deep Learning.
+- * I have worked on Projects related to Machine Learning and Deep Learning.
-- 🌱 I’m currently preparing for my CCNA 🤣
+- * I’m currently preparing for my CCNA(Cisco Certified Network Associate).
-- 👯 I’m looking to collaborate with other Machine Learners and Data Scientists.
+- * I’m looking to collaborate with other Machine Learners and Data Scientists.
-- 🥅 2020 Goals: Prepare For CCNA
+- * 2020 Goals: Prepare For CCNA
-- ⚡ Fun fact: I love to play Rainbow Six Seige and Counter Strike.
+- * Fun fact: I love to play Rainbow Six Seige and Counter Strike.
 I also love to play Football, Basketball , Kho-Kho and Volleyball.

 ### Spotify Playing 🎧